Skip to footer content

 Using the DateTime.Compare C# Method

 In addition to comparison operators, DateTime objects also provide methods for comparison of the relative values between those objects.
 These methods offer more flexibility and readability in certain scenarios.
-The CompareTo() method compares the underlying DateTime objects to determine the result.
+The CompareTo() method compares two DateTime objects and returns an integer value indicating whether one is earlier, later, or the same as the other.

 DateTime date1 = DateTime.Now;